iobis/manual/format_event.md

 Before proceeding with the below, make sure each record already has an [`eventID`](identifiers.html).

 1. Add and fill the `parentEventID` and `eventRemarks` fields as applicable
-2. Identify the hierarchical event structure in your data, if present and create new records for parent Events, filling in any relevant fields
+2. Identify the hierarchical event structure in your data, if present, and create new records for parent Events, filling in any relevant fields
 3. Identify all columns in your data that will match with Darwin Core Event fields
     * Include any relevant abiotic measurements (ENV-DATA) related to sampling events (e.g. sampling protocols).
 We will add these to the eMoF table later
 4. Copy these columns to a new sheet and name it Event